63 Great Persuasive Writing Ideas

 • Design a bumper sticker to advertise happiness.

-• Everybody should grow their own food instead of purchasing from grocery stores.
+• Write an essay trying to convince the reader why everybody should grow their own food instead of purchasing from grocery stores.

-• Persuade the principal to add character education classes to the school’s curriculum.
+• Write a letter to persuade the principal to add character education classes to the school’s curriculum.

-• The school day should be only from Monday to Friday.
+• Make the case to your principal about why you think the school week should be only from Monday to Thursday.

 • Persuade a friend to accompany you to a festival this weekend.